elysiajs/elysia-cors/README.md

 Assign the **Access-Control-Allow-Origin** header.

 Value can be one of the following:
-- `string` - String of origin which will be directly assign to `Access-Control-Allow-Origin`
+- `string` - String of origin which will directly assign to `Access-Control-Allow-Origin`

 - `boolean` - If set to true, `Access-Control-Allow-Origin` will be set to `*` (accept all origin)